-We’ve compiled dozens of sites to help you find a cheap holiday rental.
-We’ve got tips on new types of rental like Airbnb or home swapping.
+We’ve compiled dozens of sites to help you find your perfect holiday rental.
+We’ve got tips on types of rental like Airbnb or home swapping.
 And we’ll show you how to avoid holiday rental scams.

 Whether you’re going abroad or looking for UK accommodation, make sure you read these 28 invaluable tips.